Ashley Roestoff

 Ashley Trevor Roestoff (born 27 August 1963) is a South African professional golfer.
-He played on the Sunshine Tour, where he found success, winning 10 tournaments between 1992 and 2002.
+He played on the Sunshine Tour, where he found success, winning seven tournaments between 1995 and 2002.

+Early life and amateur career

-Roestoff was born in Johannesburg, and lives in Randburg with his wife, Letitia and his sons, Travis and Connor.
-He turned professional in 1987.
+In 1963, Roestoff was born in Johannesburg, South Africa.
 He attended Oral Roberts University in Tulsa, Oklahoma.
+In 1987, he won all his single matches at the Interprovincial Championship in South Africa.

+Professional career

-Roestoff joined the Sunshine Tour in 1992, and won his first title that same year at the Fish River Sun Classic.
+In 1987, Roestoff turned professional.
+In 1992, he joined the Sunshine Tour and won his first title that same year at the Fish River Sun Classic.
 He has found most of his success on the Winter Swing of the tour where he has collected a total of 10 tournament victories.

 In addition to the Sunshine Tour, Roestoff played one season on the second tier European Challenge Tour in 2001, finishing 26th on the final standings having picked up one win, at the Tusker Kenya Open.

 Currently he is teaching at Parkview Golf Course and Jackal's Creek Golf Estate.

-Amateur highlights

-1987 Eastern Transvaal Team: Won all his single matches at the Interprovincial Championship.
+Personal life

+Roestoff lives in Randburg with his wife, Letitia and his sons, Travis and Connor.